Spappz/VTT-Tooler-Suite/R20 Monster Tooler/README.md

 Although this script tries to automatically match taggable strings, it is far from perfect.
 After addressing the errors, you should verify that filter arrays (e.g. `miscTags`, `conditionInflict`) are accurate, and tag anything relevant in `entries` arrays.

 Also this handles lists and tables terribly.
 If you see random italics or `<li>` tags everywhere, it's likely meant to be one of those.

+### Longevity

+This script sits in a precarious position for two reasons.
+Firstly, in the simplest of terms, I hate Roll20's schema.
+Secondly—and definitely unrelatedly!—this was my first script, written while I was still learning Powershell.
+As such, it has quite a few messy idiosyncracies, even if the overall script is perfectly functional.

+Please only [create issues](https://github.com/user/repository/issues/new) for this tooler if you encounter a script-breaking bug; I presently have no intention to improve, develop, or refactor it otherwise.
+(You're welcome to try to convince me otherwise. 😏)